Mechanisms of Action in GLP-1 Receptor Agonists

 Risk Factors and Risk Reduction Strategies

-Individuals with pre-existing conditions such as cardiovascular disease, kidney failure, or a history of pancreatitis may face higher risks when using semaglutide.
+Individuals with pre-existing conditions such as cardiovascular disease, kidney failure, or a history of pancreatitis may face higher risks when using GLP-1 and GLP-2.
 We should work on strategies to minimize these risks, including comprehensive medical assessments before starting treatment.

 Using risk reduction strategies, such as gradual dose increases or combining treatments with lifestyle interventions, can enhance safety.
 Weight management through diet and exercise helps in reducing cardiovascular risks.
 Patients must follow prescribing information closely and seek medical advice for any concerns.